-The following result is not just one of the most important one in the theory of hypergraph games, but it can be used very effectively to decide the winner of biased hypergraph games.
-For the case a = b = 1 it was proved by Erdős and Selfridge in [8], the general form by Beck in [2].
+The following result is not just one of the most important results in the theory of hypergraph games, but it can be used very effectively to decide the winner of biased hypergraph games.
+The case a = b = 1 was proved by Erdős and Selfridge in [8], and the general form was proved by Beck in [2].